Gkcloud5/Better-future/04-Cloud and Devops Learning/04-CI and CD/Basics and fundamentals of CI and CD.md

  * Here code change automatically deployed to production without manual intervention.

 ##### 4.2 Continuous Delivery:
- * In this approach, code change
+ * In this approach, code change automatically deployed to a staging environment. then it awaits manual approval for deployment to production.

+##### 4.3 Key concepts and practices for CD:
+ * **Infrastructure as Code(IaC):
+	 * Use tools like terraform or AWS cloudformation
+		 * To define and manage infra in version controlled and automated manner.
+* **Deployment pipelines:**
+	* Design automated pipelines that include
+		* Building
+		* Testing
+		* Deploying application through various stages